 - Report to service managers and liaise with professionals and other service providers

-- May be required to supervise and/or coordinate a limited number of other workers.
+- May be required to supervise and/or coordinate a small team

 Units of competency in the program